open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 must ask your questions before the spell ends.
 The GM answers each question with one word, such as “yes,” “no,” “maybe,” “never,” “irrelevant,” or “unclear” (if the entity doesn’t know the answer to the question).
-If a one-­‐‑word answer would be misleading, the GM might instead offer a short phrase as an answer.
+If a one-­word answer would be misleading, the GM might instead offer a short phrase as an answer.

 #### Contagion

-> *5th-­‐‑level necromancy*
+> *5th-­level necromancy*
 >
 > **Casting Time:** 1 action **Range:** Touch **Component:** V, S
 > **Duration:** 7 days